Tree of Knowledge (Australia): History

 In 1991, there were major celebrations at Barcaldine to mark the centenary of the Shearers' Strike.
 In preparation for this, the area around the tree was landscaped and a memorial to the strikers erected within the enclosure.

 In 2006, the tree was poisoned with glyphosate (a main ingredient in the herbicide RoundUp).
 An arborist declared the tree dead on 3 October 2006.
 The ALP offered a reward of A$10,000 for any information that would help identify those responsible.

 The remains of the tree were removed on 29 July 2007.
 According to a Queensland Government release the tree is undergoing a process of wood preservation and the remains of the tree – 7 m tall and 2 m across – are being transferred to a special preservation facility.

 Several cuttings propagated from the tree before its death are now growing in Barcaldine.
 In 2008, the tree was successfully cloned in by workers at the former Queensland Department of Primary Industries.
 A clone of the tree has also been planted at the Ecosciences Precinct in Brisbane.

-A new memorial on the site of the remains of the original tree (costing about A$5M) was designed by m3architecture and Brian Hooper Architect.
-It was officially opened on 2 May 2009.
-The memorial won The Lachlan Macquarie Award for Heritage Architecture and a National Commendation for Public Architecture at the 2010 National Architecture Awards of the Australian Institute of Architects.
+A new memorial on the site of the remains of the original tree (costing about A$5M) was officially opened on 2 May 2009.
+The memorial designed by Brian Hooper Architect & m3architecture (architects in association), won The Lachlan Macquarie Award for Heritage Architecture and a National Commendation for Public Architecture at the 2010 National Architecture Awards of the Australian Institute of Architects.

 In 2009, as part of the Q150 celebrations, the Tree of Knowledge was also announced as one of the Q150 Icons of Queensland for its role as a "location".

 On 19 April 2011 Prime Minister Julia Gillard joined ACT Chief Minister Jon Stanhope at the National Arboretum Canberra in a ceremonial planting of a tree grown from an original cutting of the Tree of Knowledge.